Prabhu028/My-Projects/Readme.md

 ## Introduction

 This project is a Netflix Clone application designed to demonstrate a complete DevSecOps pipeline.
 It is containerized with Docker, automated with Jenkins, and uses several tools like Trivy and Kubescape to ensure security and scalability:

-1.Docker for containerization.
+- 1.Docker for containerization.
-2.Trivy for Docker image scanning.
+- 2.Trivy for Docker image scanning.
-3.Terraform for infrastructure as code (provisioning an AKS cluster).
+- 3.Terraform for infrastructure as code (provisioning an AKS cluster).
-4.Kubernetes for deploying and managing the application.
+- 4.Kubernetes for deploying and managing the application.
-5.Kubescape for Kubernetes security scanning.
+- 5.Kubescape for Kubernetes security scanning.

 ## Features

-Netflix-like UI for streaming media content.
+- Netflix-like UI for streaming media content.
-Automated CI/CD pipeline with Jenkins.
+- Automated CI/CD pipeline with Jenkins.
-Containerized using Docker for consistency across environments.
+- Containerized using Docker for consistency across environments.
-Security scanning of Docker images with Trivy.
+- Security scanning of Docker images with Trivy.
-Infrastructure managed with Terraform.
+- Infrastructure managed with Terraform.
-Deployment on Azure Kubernetes Service (AKS).
+- Deployment on Azure Kubernetes Service (AKS).
-Kubernetes cluster security scanning with Kubescape.
+- Kubernetes cluster security scanning with Kubescape.
-Architecture

 ## Prerequisites: